 There Are Better Ways to Use Your Cash

 Mortgage financing also offers tax benefits that could minimize the overall cost of borrowing.
-The interest paid on the mortgage for your primary residence is tax deductible up to $1 million; home equity loan interest is deductible up to $100,000.
+The interest paid on the mortgage for your primary and/or secondary residence is tax deductible up to $750,000 ($375,000 if married filing separately).1

-Once you factor in the savings from the mortgage interest deduction, a pre-tax interest rate of 3% is reduced to 1.81% after tax (assuming a top federal income tax rate of 39.6%, as of 2017).
-In addition, in New York, California, and 30 other U.S. states, mortgage interest is also deductible on state income tax returns.
+Once you factor in the savings from the mortgage interest deduction, a pre-tax interest rate of 3.75% is reduced to 2.36% after tax (assuming a top federal income tax rate of 37%, as of 2018).

 There is a caveat that's worth mentioning: If you don't take out a mortgage at the time of your home purchase, or within 90 days of it, you won't be able to deduct your mortgage interest, unless you're using the money to directly improve your home.
 If you think you may ever want a mortgage, you should make that decision sooner rather than later.